-Haemocytometer (counting chamber ):
+Haemocytometer (Counting Chamber):

-The Improved Neubauer counting chamber, described with white cell count is widely used.
+The Improved Neubauer Counting Chamber, described with white cell count is widely used.
 Of the nine large squares of the counting area, the square at the center is used to count red cells; this square is divided into 25 medium sized squares (0.2mm x 0.2mm).
 Each of the medium squares is further divided into 16 small squares.
 Red cells are counted in the four medium sized squares at the four corners and the one at the center.
-The volume of the fluid contained in one of the medium sized square would be 0.004 cu.mm (0.2 x 0.2 x 0.1).
+The volume of the fluid contained in one of the medium sized square would be 0.004 mm3 (0.2 x 0.2 x 0.1).

-Place the counting chamber under the microscope and study the squares on the platform.
+Place the counting chamber under the microscope and study the red cell counting area on the platform.